aschmolck/mlabwrap/README.txt

   error-messages etc.) and some small documentation improvements and quite a few code clean-ups.

-Many thanks to Iain Murray at Toronto and Nicolas Pinto at MIT and for letting themselves be roped into helping me test my stupidly broken release candidates.
+Many thanks to Iain Murray at Toronto and Nicolas Pinto at MIT for letting themselves be roped into helping me test my stupidly broken release candidates.